 Can’t Miss These Exhibits

-Make sure you make it up to Level 3 to see a fantastic view of the harbor too!
+Make sure you make it up to Level 3 to see a fantastic view of Baltimore’s Inner Harbor too!

 Maryland Science Center Cheat Sheet

-Aside from the cool exhibits on the Second Floor, there is plenty to do elsewhere in the museum.
+Aside from the cool exhibits on the Second Floor, there is plenty to do elsewhere in this popular Baltimore museum.
 Here is a quick cheat-sheet so you can hit the ground running when you get there:

 - Life-Size Dinosaurs, Hands-On Dig Site